swatitonge24/StreamCraze.github.io/README.md

 Tech Used for This Project-
--React js
+- React js
--Redux Toolkit
+- Redux Toolkit
 -Tailwind CSS
 - API
--